Chanticleer

 Live audio from the performance is broadcast outside to the Lawn, but reserved seat ticketholders are encouraged to enjoy the concert inside—with the historic, phenomenal acoustics of the Martin Theatre—where you and tonight’s musicians can enjoy each other’s presence.

 Free child (15 yrs. and under) Lawn (General Admission) tickets may be purchased using the ticket option below.
 More Info.
-Single-use Lawn Passes and Ravinia donor Season Lawn Passes are valid for this performance.
+Ravinia donor Season Lawn Passes are valid for this performance.

 Lawn Admission Ticket: More Info